 Mexico City residents, even those most addicted to the city’s street food, will eat that at night.
 Lunch times are spent at a decent fonda, eating foods that are fresh, healthy, and well balanced.

-Among the reasons it’s a tough subject, one can easily come up with are these.
+Among the reasons it’s a tough subject to broach:

 The fact is, even the word “fonda” belies a terrific degree of uncertainty.
 The Spanish Royal Academy online dictionary declares it:

 Mexico City residents enjoy arguing the reasons for any of why this should be.
 They will also argue at length about which is a fonda, which is not, and what other categories of eatery exist.